deanone/company-db-api/README.md

-# Employees REST API
+# A simple RESTful API for managing a company's data

-This is a RESTful API for accessing employees' data stored in a MySQL database.
+This is a RESTful API for managing all data of a company.

+The data is supposed to be stored in a MySQL database.

 It is implemented using the Spring Boot framework.